geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Fix the carousel image size (too large)
-- Improved product details page
 - What happens if a product ID is not found?
-  - Improve the visual layout of the product details page
+- Sort header returns by rating; add text on page to mention this
 - Address any compiler warnings or other IDE suggestions
-- Sort header returns by rating; add text on page to mention this
-- Check Lighthouse for accessibility score (508 compliance)
-- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)
 - Add error handling
   - Handle missing field values on product details page
   - Page models need try-catches around service calls
   - Decide on approach and implement error handling from the backend (alerts, toast notifications)
   - In C# code
   - Decide on approach and implement error handling / validation for the 3rd-party API
+  - Add more information logging messages
 - Add unit tests
+- Check Lighthouse for accessibility score (508 compliance)
 - Figure out how to change injected repository service based on environment
+- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)

 ## Future Items
 - Pagination for main page